-My client saw a similar dress I’d made sometime
+My client saw a similar crochet dress for a young girl I’d made sometime

 back and wanted the same one.
 Now if you